2013

 Jewish Values

 “The Jewish principle from the Torah – ‘Do not oppress the stranger, because you were strangers in the land of Egypt’ – is very powerful to me.
-As a people, we care deeply about family and community; and as a people we have particular responsibility to help ensure that people with disabilities grow up with families; are part of communities; and are not marginalized, dehumanized and put away.”
+As a people, we care deeply about family and community; and as a people we have a particular responsibility to help ensure that people with disabilities grow up with families; are part of communities; and are not marginalized, dehumanized and put away.”

 Global Impact

 The mission of Disability Rights International (DRI) is to awaken the world’s conscience to the urgent need to protect the human rights of people with disabilities and ensure their full participation in society.
-Through human rights reporting and media campaigns in dozens of countries, DRI has brought unprecedented world attention to the concerns of chldren and adults segregated from society in institutions — where they are often subject to atrocious abuses.
+Through human rights litigation, investigative reporting and media campaigns in dozens of countries, DRI has brought unprecedented world attention to the concerns of children and adults segregated from society in institutions — where they are often subject to atrocious abuses.

 DRI launched a Worldwide Campaign to End the Institutionalization of Children to convince governments and donors to support community and family inclusion of children.
 DRI is now leading the effort worldwide to promote recognition and enforcement of the right of all children to live and grow up with a family.
 Drawing on the volunteer assistance of people with disabilities, attorneys, judges, and professionals from the United States, DRI has trained activists in 40 countries and spun off disability-run advocacy organizations in six countries.